Neuroling/SPINCO_SINEEG/Projects/SINEEG/DiN/Readme.md

 * 'DI24' = comprehension response onset
 * 'DI26' = clarity response onset

-### Events of interest in preprocessed data
-*  *EEG.epochs.accuracy* indicates performance in identifying the digit presented
-* *EEG.epochs.clarityOrig* subjective rating of how hard the trial was (by participant)
-* *EEG.epochs.clarityBin* clarityOrig transformed to thirtiles
-* *EEG.epochs.degLvlOrig* degradation of stimuli (SNR of presentation, which depended of degradation task) if 'none' it means there was no noise added.
-* *EEG.epochs.degBin* transformation of degradation scores to more objective values.
-Values are 'none'= clear, 1='easy', 2= 'medium' SRT 50% correct in calibration.
-3='difficult'

 ## Preprocessing pipeline \[For data in 'Downsampled' folder]
 ### \[Script: DiN_pt01_preprocess_segment01.m]